Last updated on November 26th, 2023 at 11:39 pm

 If you plan to collect allium seeds, these seed heads can be harvested much earlier than many other types of seeds in the garden, which are often harvested in fall.

-Wait for the seed pods on the seed head to become brown and dry before harvesting ripe seeds.
+Wait for the seed pods on the seed head to become brown and dry before harvesting the ripe seeds.

 In our garden, Allium seed heads are dry and ready for harvesting in mid to late summer.